JamesYang980323/cs217proj/README.md

 To have multiple terminals use the same container:
 1) open a new terminal
-2) get the hashed container id
+2) get the Docker container name:
 `docker ps --all`
 3) find the name of the Docker container and then enter the container using docker exec:
 `docker exec -it <name of container> bash`